danog/MadelineProtoDocs/docs/docs/FILTERS.md

 <!-- cut_here_end src/EventHandler/Filter/FilterFromSenders.php -->

-Usually you should return `null` from `initialize()`, but if you want to replace the current filter with another filter, you can return the new filter, instead:
+Usually you should return `$this` from `initialize()`, but if you want to replace the current filter with another filter, you can return the new filter, instead:

 ```php
 <?php declare(strict_types=1);